davinkevin/AngularStompDK/README.md

     function receiveFromTopic1WithDifferentAction(m) { console.log(JSON.parse(m.body)); }

     vm.unSubOfFirst = function() {
-        unSubscriberFirst.unsubscribeAll();
+        unSubscriberFirst.unSubscribeAll();
     }

     vm.unSubOfSecond = function() {
-        unSubscriberSecond.unsubscribeAll();
+        unSubscriberSecond.unSubscribeAll();
     }
  });
 ```

 The previous version is too verbose and lead to multiple var declaration.
-You can use the function `unsubscribeNth(Nth_Subscription)` on the unSubscriber.
+You can use the function `unSubscribeNth(Nth_Subscription)` on the unSubscriber.
 The nth position is '1 based', so the first is the first (and not the item at position 0);